 is a peeled almond.
 The lucky person who finds the almond wins a

 The after-Midnight Mass time (see below) is known as "le réveillon"

 (the "awakening") in France and French Canada.
-Foods from the Christmas Eve
+Foods from the Christmas

-on the table and remain there for three days.
+desserts appear on the table and remain there for three days.

 On Christmas Day, the English prefer gingerbread, plum

 puddings, and mincemeat pies.
 Mincemeat pies are baked in an oblong

 shape to recall Jesus' crib.
 To them were added cinnamon, cloves, and

 nutmeg to symbolize the gifts of the Magi.
 These pies were once made

 it was considered a "popish" dish (their loss!).
 An old bit of doggerel

 describes the anti-Catholic animus:

 lords of Cromwell's making